Pierre Cardin

 Cardin was designated a UNESCO Goodwill Ambassador in 1991, and a United Nations FAO Goodwill Ambassador in 2009.

 Career

-Cardin was born near Treviso in northern Italy, the son of Maria Montagner and Alessandro Cardin.
+Cardin was born on 2 July 1922 near Treviso in northern Italy, the son of Maria Montagner and Alessandro Cardin.
 His parents were wealthy wine merchants, but lost their fortune in World War I. To escape the blackshirts they left Italy and settled in Saint-Étienne, France in 1924 along with his ten siblings.
-His father wanted him to study architecture, but from childhood he was interested in dressmaking.
+His father wanted him to study architecture, but from childhood he was interested in dressmaking and at age fourteen apprenticed with Saint-Étienne tailor Louis Bompuis.